-UCL will collect information about you, for research, from your hospital site, NHS England, or any applicable national or NHS information system and the MS Register (UKMSR) if you are part of it.
-This information will include initials, date of birth, NHS/CHI number, your MS Register number (for UKMSR) and health information.
+UCL and Griffith University will collect information about you, for research, from your hospital site, your medical record, your My Health Record, or any applicable national health registers that you are part of, such as MSBase, and the Australian MS Longitudinal Study, if you provide consent for us to do so.
+This information will include initials, date of birth, and health information.
 We will use this information to track your long-term health status which may be during or after your participation in the trial.